Australasian Anti-Transportation League Flag

-The flag was designed in 1849 by Reverend John West of Launceston, Tasmania, and from 1851 was used by the Australian Anti-Transportation League in the Australian colonies and in New Zealand.
+The flag was designed in 1849 by Reverend John West of Launceston, Tasmania, and from 1 February 1851, when the Australasian League begin its operations, it was used in the Australian colonies and in New Zealand.
 The flag is based on the blue ensign — blue background with the Union Flag in the Canton — and has gold or yellow stars of the Southern Cross on the fly.
 Each of the stars of the Southern Cross was symbolic of a member colony.
 There is a white border around three sides of the flag, which was used to display the name of the League, the year it was established and the name of the colony where it was flown.